UntitledModGame/umg-mods/lootplot.s0.content/_planning/E25_SPRINT2.md

 - (((DONE))) Quit button should instead say: "Save and Quit"

-- Change treasure-bags: Make them spawn cloud-slots, have them FLOATY.
+- Change sack-items: Make them spawn cloud-slots, have them FLOATY.
 ^^^ These will ideally replace SHARDS.

-- IDEA: Maybe we should have treasure-bags that spawn *types* of items.
-EG:
-- "Treasure-bag that spawns a REROLL item"
-- "Treasure-bag that spawns a REPEATER item"
-- "Treasure-bag that spawns a ROTATING item"
-- "Treasure-bag that spawns a GRUBBY item"
-^^^^ This allows players to take calculated risks when doing their build...?
-Hmmm... but such a mechanism would thin the item-pool.
-Maybe it's better to pick from a global pool of items, and just give the item GRUBBY, or give the item REROLL *after* its been generated...?
+- Change treasure-items:
+Instead of spawning items, have more *direct* use-cases:
+- Red-chest: On UNLOCK: Give +1 mult to all target items  (KING-1)
+- Diamond-chest: On UNLOCK: Spawn diamond slots  (KING-1)
+- Blue-chest: On UNLOCK: Give +20 points to all target items  (KING-1)